simongog/sdsl-lite/benchmark/k2_trees/README.md

   * test cases
   * methods (`adj`, `neighbors`, `reverse_neighbors`)

+## Data

+  * The data input for the benchmarking are arc files.
+An arc file is a text file where each line represents a directed edge between two nodes, the first column is the origin node and the second the target node.

+### Test cases

+  * EXAMPLE test case uses an small file with a little more than 100 nodes and roughly the same number of edges from web data commons.
+  * HOSTGRAPH is a test case where the data comes from the Web Cropus released by the Common Crawl Foundation in April 2014.
+The file aggregates the page graph by subdomain/host.
+It has 123.660.351 edges.

 ## Directory structure

   * [bin](./bin): Contains the executables of the project.
+    * `build_*` generates the binary file with the graph from the arc files.
+    * `gen_*` executes the experiments.
   * [results](./results): Contains the results of the experiments.
   * [src](./src):  Contains the source code of the benchmark.
   * [visualize](./visualize): Contains a `R`-script which generates